nuuuwan/news_lk3_data/README.md

 The deceased are a 52-year-old man, his 44-year-old wife, and their 17-year-old daughter.

 If you or someone you know is in crisis and needs help, resources are available for immediate support:

+- For emergencies, contact the National Mental Health Helpline: 1926

 ◼️